STEVIA IN BAKING – HOW TO USE IT

 HOW TO USE STEVIA IN BAKING

 You can bake with stevia, however, it may give cakes and cookies a bitter aftertaste, so I would recommend mixing it with erythritol.

-Other brands aren’t made specifically for baking, as Wisdom Natural, SweetLeaf, Natural Stevia Sweetener, consequently you’ll need to use less.
-In addition, you should add extra liquid or a bulking ingredient such as applesauce, pumpkin puree or mashed bananas to your recipe to make up for the lost sugar.
+Other brands aren’t made specifically for baking, such as Wisdom Natural, SweetLeaf, Natural Stevia Sweetener, consequently you’ll need to use less.
+In addition, you should add extra liquid or a bulking ingredient such as applesauce, pumpkin puree, or mashed bananas to your recipe to make up for the lost sugar.
 It may take some trial and error to get the texture and level of sweetness you like.

 Let’s see a great example for bulking up Stevia.
 In this case, you will need to replace 1 cup of sugar with 1/3 cup of bulk (yogurt, applesauce, natural fruit juice, fruit puree, egg Whites, never tried the last one).

 So Let’s say the first option, you plan to use apple sauce as your bulking agent when baking with Stevia.
-In this occasion, you would use 1 tsp liquid or powdered Stevia plus 1/3 cup apple sauce to equal 1 cup of sugar.
+On this occasion, you would use 1 tsp liquid or powdered Stevia plus 1/3 cup apple sauce to equal 1 cup of sugar.
 The second option, If you’re already making something that contains a bulking agent, for instance, banana bread, you would use 1 tsp powdered/liquid Stevia plus an extra 1/3 cup banana puree to reach a cup of sugar in the recipe.

 WHAT CAN’T YOU DO WITH STEVIA?

 Stevia does not caramelize as sugar does, for instance, Meringues may also be difficult since Stevia does not brown or crystallize as sugar does, so the best sugar substitute, in this case, is powdered erythritol.